What is a Call Center? What is a call center?

 Order processing is the sequence of steps to gather a customer's data, encode their order, and pass it on to another department for fulfillment.
 Depending on the industry, fulfillment can take the form of shipping or bookings and rentals.

 Depending on the scale of the business, business owners can choose to leverage technology to speed up order processing and use data science techniques to better understand their customer base and predict inventory and sales trends.
 Some business owners, however, op to use more traditional pen and paper processes for their lower upfront and maintenance costs.
 Outsource order processing

 Thanks to advances in telecommunications technology and cloud-based storage, order processing can be digitized much more cheaply.
 And thanks to outsourcing, finding the expertise to leverage the data from digital order processing is a much more economical option for small business owners.

-Outsource Accelerator provides you access to great order processing specialists that you can outsource from the Philippines starting from $6 per hour, where you can save up-to 70% on staffing cost.
+Outsource Accelerator provides you access to great order processing specialists that you can outsource from the Philippines starting from $6 per hour, where you can save up to 70% on staffing costs.
 We make it easier for clients to learn about, and engage with back-office outsourcing.

 What is Business Process Outsourcing (BPO)?
 What is Business Process Outsourcing BPO?

 Business Process Outsourcing (BPO) is the engagement of services from a third-party provider.
 BPO uses various technology-enabled services to hasten the delivery of services.
 The business activities could be back-office such as, but not limited to, payroll, accounting, human resources, or front office jobs like customer service, sales, and marketing, etc. In the case of content providers, these business activities could mean hiring writers, remote editors, or virtual assistants.